ijnji/haiku_generator/README.md

 `ANYWHERE AND EVERYWHERE`<br />
 `BUT BEGRUDINGLY`<br />

-The inclusion of an optional [corpus] file provides an input from which the haiku is generated.
+The inclusion of an optional, plain-text `[corpus]` file provides an input from which the haiku is generated.

 For educational and entertainment purposes only.